Tour Plum Orchard Mansion on Cumberland Island

 Understand that once day-trippers land on Cumberland Island, putting one foot in front of the other is the main mode of transportation.
-There are no paved roads, no vehicular traffic (the only other option is renting a bicycle at Sea Camp.)
+There are no paved roads, no vehicular traffic (the only other option is renting a bicycle at Sea Camp, or taking the new “Lands & Legacies” van tour to be introduced later this year.)
 Also pack all food and beverages for the day, and anything (including trash) brought onto the island goes back to the mainland with you on the return ferry.

-The morning fog soon cleared to bright sunshine on the western side of the island (although it did reappear along Cumberland’s eastern beachfront and quickly reduced a miles-long shoreline vista to about 50 feet.)
-Those who visit Cumberland Island, particularly in winter months, know the sea fog can suddenly roll in and engulf the island quickly, sometimes hanging there all day long.
+The morning fog soon cleared to bright sunshine on the western side of the island.
+But the fog did reappear along Cumberland’s eastern beachfront and quickly reduced a miles-long shoreline vista to about 50 feet.
+Those who visit Cumberland Island, particularly in winter months, know that the sea fog can suddenly roll in and engulf the island quickly, sometimes hanging there all day long.